A Bayesian regularization-backpropagation neural network model for peeling computations: Implementation of BR-BPNN

 However, only $N_{\mathrm{train}}$ elements corresponding to the input training dataset (see Table~\ref{tab:kfold_details}) are selected for training the BPNN models.
 Then, the input and output vectors are normalized by the corresponding maximum values.
-The performance of BR-BPNN models are estimated by comparing the MSE values with the number of neurons in the hidden layer and determining the optimal number.
-The MSE is computed using the network error and defined as the mean of the sum of squared networks errors, i.e.
+The performance of the BR-BPNN models are estimated by comparing the mean square error (MSE) values with the number of neurons in the hidden layer and determining the optimal number.
+The MSE is computed from the network error $E_D$ in Eq.~(\ref{eq:ED}) as

+\emph{Remark 2}: Even though the geometric and material parameters for gecko spatula peeling are cosidered fixed, see Remark 1 at the end of Section 2, the proposed model can be extended to predict the influence of these parameters as follows: First an additional FE dataset needs to be generated for each parameter.
+Then, the input vector of the proposed model needs to be extended to include the additional input parameters.
+The network can then be retrained to obtain the optimum number of neurons in the hidden layer and the model parameters.
+The algorithm mentioned in appendix~\ref{app:B} will then, in principle, work in a similar manner.